KunFang93/SplMeso_PDAC_NC/README.md

 # The splanchnic mesenchyme is the tissue of origin for fibroblasts in the pancreas during homeostasis and tumorigenesis
-scRNA-seq analysis codes for the paper
+Kun Part of scRNA-seq analysis codes for the paper

 ## System requirements
 R with packages